 - payments for PDV services undertaken outside NSW

 - expenditure on international or interstate travel or freight

-- payments to service providers which are offset by a reinvestment in the project
+- payments to service providers which are offset by a reinvestment or any other financial contribution to the project

 - any expenditure that precedes the date of application for registration

 - salaries and associated payments to crew members (including producers and executive producers) who work on the project in NSW for less than two consecutive weeks.

 All transactions with interested or related parties must be on an arms-length basis.

 Other than exclusions specifically noted above, qualifying expenditure generally follows that as outlined in the federal PDV Offset guidelines, provided it is performed in NSW.